raearnold/vww-images-for-web/README.md

 	- Can be scaled up without losing quality

 ## Image Resolution and Quality
+### Aspect Ratio and Orientation
+Regardless of print or web, understanding aspect ratios and orientation is vital to resizing and using images.
+While you can crop images to different aspect ratios or orientations, you may lose vital parts of the graphics.
+Portrait orientation-images that won't work for banners, backgrounds, etc. on desktop devices might be well suited for mobile, but you'll often need a way to support both.
+Likewise, a 4:3 image won't work well if your users all use 16:9 screens.

 ### Web / Screen Resolution
 With the rise of high-density displays (e.g. Retina), "standard" screen resolutions are becoming tiered.
 As Web developers need to support multiple screen densities, vector graphics are playing a larger role so that multiple sizes aren't needed for each image on a website.